move-ton/ton-client-py/README.md

 ## Client
 Core client library has sync and async request modes.
-Some core methods are available only in async request mode and this mode is more prefferable, so python client is created with async core requests by default.
+Some core methods are available only in async request mode and this mode is more prefferable, so python client created with async core requests by default.

 Create client
 ```python